 Is alcohol ever considered a stimulant?

 Alcohol is only considered a stimulant when paired with stimulating substances.
 There have been many examples of this through time.
 From the “hot toddy” liquor paired with coffee to recent caffeine-alcohol beverages (CAB’s) or energy drinks like Four Loko.
-These drinks are a dangerous mix of caffeine (a stimulant) and alcohol (a depressant).
+These drinks are a dangerous mix of caffeine (a stimulant) and alcohol (a depressant)), and can have a stimulating effect.
 This combination of substances sends your central nervous system very mixed messages, and can have significant health consequences

 Addressing anxiety while managing your drinking